Southern African Wildlife College Trust (SAWCT)

 Results and Sustainability

-Over the past 16 years, SAWCT has awarded 39 Higher Education and Training Scholarships and 19 bursaries to the College’s top students.
+Over the past 16 years, SAWCT has awarded over 60 scholarships and bursaries to the College’s top students.

-A total amount of R8,036,404 has been dispersed to the College since inception, with the recent milestone achievement of R1 million disbursed in one year in 2016.
+A total amount of over R10 million has been dispersed to the College since inception, with the recent milestone achievement of R1 million disbursed in one year in 2016, followed by R1.2 million in 2017.

 Financial support from donors plays a critical role given that conservation education and training is not well funded in southern Africa.